WanderWise Wandering Tech Guide

 There is no perfect solution.
 Every tool you try is a step forward.
 Some will work well, and others might not.
 But each decision is made from a place of love and protection, and that’s what matters most.

 It’s okay to start small.
-It’s OK to need support.
-And it’s OK to change course as things evolve.
+It’s okay to need support.
+And it’s okay to change course as things evolve.

 You’re doing great, and we’re here to walk with you as your partner in this journey.

-✅ How to Build a Personalized Tech Safety Plan for Wandering Prevention
+✅ How to Build a Personalized Tech Plan for Wandering Prevention

 Step 1: Know the Risk